 Sixth Form applications may be made at any stage.
 A request for a written reference, together with predicted GCSE grades, is made from the applicant’s present school in the Autumn Term prior to entry once a registration form has been received.

 An offer may be made based on these predicted grades and reference.

-Scholarship Examinations take place in the November prior to entry the following September and offers are made as soon as possible after the exams take place.
+Scholarship Examinations take place in early November, prior to entry the following September, and offers are made as soon as possible after the exams take place.